 1. Make the dough:

-- Cover the dough with a bowl.
-Rest for 10 minutes.
+- Cover the dough with a bowl and let it rest for 10 minutes.

 2. Make the filling:

-- In a bowl, mix in the ingredients: fermented red bean curd sauce, soy sauce, oyster sauce, dark soy sauce, honey, chicken stock, and cornstarch slurry (1 1/2 tablespoons of cornstarch and 4 tablespoons of water).
+- In a bowl, mix fermented red bean curd sauce, soy sauce, oyster sauce, dark soy sauce, honey, chicken stock, and the cornstarch slurry.

-- In a pan over medium heat, add the extra light olive oil and onion.
-Stir-fry until aromatic for 2 minutes.
-Pour in the sauce.
-Stir until it’s thickened.
+- In a pan over medium heat, add olive oil and chopped onion.
+Sauté for 2 minutes until aromatic.

 3. Make the wrappers: